BrunoRochaDev/Delphi/README.md

 3. Call the `encrypt` and/or `decrypt` functions from Delphi, supplying the necessary arguments.

 The [`example.py`](https://github.com/BrunoRochaDev/Delphi/blob/main/example.py) file is included to illustrate how Delphi's functions, defined in `delphi.py`, can be utilized in a practical PoC.

+## How It Works

+For an in-depth explanation of padding oracle attacks, check out my blog post: [How To Exploit Padding Oracles](https://www.brunorochamoura.com/posts/cbc-padding-oracle/).

+This post delves into the cryptographic concepts behind the attack, showcases a hypothetical web application vulnerable to it, and demonstrates a PoC leveraging Delphi to exploit the vulnerability.

 ## Disclaimer